euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ## Controller

 The primary task of the EVC is to maintain a user's voluntary associations with vaults.
-Typically, a user will deposit funds into one or more collateral vaults, and call `enableCollateral` for each that is intended to be used as a collateral.
+Typically, a user will deposit funds into one or more collateral vaults and call `enableCollateral` for each that is intended to be used as collateral.
 This adds the vault to the given account's collateral set.
-Users should obviously be careful which vaults they deposit to, since a malicious vault could refuse to return their funds.
+Users should obviously be careful which vaults they deposit to since a malicious vault could refuse to return their funds.

-After simply depositing and enabling collaterals, users are not obligated or bound in any way by the EVC, and could freely withdraw funds from the vaults and/or call `disableCollateral` to remove the vaults from the account's collateral set.
+After simply depositing and enabling collaterals, users are not obligated or bound in any way by the EVC and can freely withdraw funds from the vaults and/or call `disableCollateral` to remove the vaults from the account's collateral set.

 However, suppose a user wants to take out a borrow from a separate vault.
 In this case, the user must call `enableController` to add this vault to the account's controller set.
 This is a significant action because the user is now entirely submitting the account to the rules encoded in the controller vault's code.
 All the funds in all the collateral vaults are now indirectly under control of the controller vault.
 In particular, if a user attempts to withdraw collateral or `disableCollateral` to remove a vault from the collateral set, the controller could cause the transaction to fail.
 Moreover, the controller can allow the collateral to be seized in order to repay the debt, using [`controlCollateral`](#controlcollateral).

-* When requested to perform an action such as borrow, a liability vault must call into the EVC's `isControllerEnabled` function to ensure that the account has in fact enabled the vault as a controller.
+* When requested to perform an action such as borrow, a liability vault must call into the EVC's `isControllerEnabled` function to ensure that the account has in fact, enabled the vault as a controller.
 * Only the controller itself can call `disableController` on the EVC.
 This should typically happen upon an account repaying its debt in full.
 Vaults must be coded carefully to not have edge cases such as unrepayable dust, otherwise accounts could become permanently associated with a controller.
 * The order of an account's collateral set can be changed with `reorderCollaterals`.
 Because some controller vaults will loop over an account's collateral in sequence and return early if sufficient value is found, this can save considerable gas.
 This feature was inspired by Gearbox's `collateralHints`.